selego/whitepaper/tests/INTERN_TECHNICAL_TEST.md

 Your README should include:

 - How to set it up and run it
-- Any API keys we need (use .env.example)
+- Any API keys we need (please send the .env with the keys when you send it to us)
 - Decisions you made and why
 - Time you spent
 - What you'd do differently with more time